Toluene in Hexane Reference, NIST Traceable

 Useable Range 267.0nm to 268.7nm on instruments with less 3 nm SBW

-Physical Configuration Far UV quartz cell that has been permanently sealed by heat fusion
+Physical Configuration Far UV quartz cells that have been permanently sealed by heat fusion

-NIST Traceable Supplied with a certificate of analysis and NIST Traceability
+NIST Traceability Each set is supplied with a Certificate of Analysis and NIST Traceability

 Suggestions for Use